 Site 1001 CEO Cleve Adams recently sat down with DisruptProperty.com’s Jack FitzGerald to discuss “PropTech” and Site 1001’s role in shaking up the building management market.
 From the article:

 Cloud-based building management platforms are growing in number, attempting to replace proprietary iBMS systems to create open source, ‘smart’ buildings.
 Site1001 recently raised US$5m Series A funding and is notable as a rare PropTech start up that began life inside a construction company, only to successfully spin out on its own.
 We talked to CEO Cleve Adams:

 JE Dunn spinout: Evolving entrepreneurial spirit made move possible

-Site 1001 CTO, Eric Hall, recently sat down with Leslie Collins of the Kansas City Business Journal to discuss how Hall to the company from an idea he developed in construction to a full-fledged software startup.
+Site 1001 CTO, Eric Hall, recently sat down with Leslie Collins of the Kansas City Business Journal to discuss how Hall took the company from an idea he developed in construction to a full-fledged software startup.

 “That was when I had the idea that if we could take the information that we use that made us better builders and propagate that information into facility management, we could offer a reduction in operating costs that would dwarf the construction costs over the life of the building,” he said.

 Hall lined up software experts from his network to build the product and then approached the Dunn family around 2010 about providing the venture capital to make his vision a reality…

 - October 3, 2016